Aylesbury UTC

 Aylesbury UTC is a university technical college (UTC) which opened in September 2013 in Aylesbury, Buckinghamshire, England.
-In November 2021, the college joined a Multi-Academy Trust.
-In 2022, the school underwent a rebrand and name-change from Bucks UTC.
-The college specialises in computing, construction and health, for 14–19 year olds.
+The school has an intake of Year 10, Year 11 and Sixth Form, with the addition of Year 9 students from September 2026.
+The school offers specialist subject courses in Digital, and Health and Social Care.

 Location

 Aylesbury UTC is located near the Aylesbury Train Station and the bus station and shopping center.
 It is based next to Aylesbury College and Sir Henry Floyd Grammar School, in Aylesbury, Buckinghamshire, England.

 History

 Aylesbury UTC moved to the leadership of Merchant Taylors' Oxfordshire Academy Trust in November 2021.
 A new Principal, Nick Lamb, was also appointed that month.
 He replaced Sarah Valentine, who left the UTC in October 2021.

-In 2022, the UTC changed its name from Bucks UTC to Aylesbury UTC as part of a brand refresh.
+In 2022, the school changed its name from Bucks UTC to Aylesbury UTC as part of a rebrand.
 It also introduced a new specialism subject called Health and Social Care.

+In 2023, Joe Dunckley was appointed as the school's fifth Principal since it opened in 2013.

+The school stopped offering Building Studies courses in July 2024.